terraref/computing-pipeline/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Provide a general summary of your changes in the Title above -->

+_please edit this template before submitting a new pull request_

 ## Description
 <!---
 Describe your changes, for example: